orcfax/docs/drafts/design.md

-What our research has shown is that across a wide-variety of disciplines, the primary way to prove that information is authentic is by documenting the process of data collection, revision, and publication and then protecting that information from alteration while making it easily accessable for reference and audit.
+What our research has shown is that across a wide-variety of disciplines, the primary way to prove that information is authentic is by documenting the process of data collection, revision, and publication and then protecting that information from alteration while making it easily accessible for reference and audit.

 There are a number of relevant industry standards and practices for this which